amunategui/amunategui.github.io/_posts/2016-07-20-all-hacker-news.md

 ***Loading Software on our Instance***

-Whether you're connected using PuTTY or the terminal window, the rest of the steps should be indentical.
+Whether you're connected using PuTTY or the terminal window, the rest of the steps should be identical.

 Install PostgreSQL: